MikeAvgeros/bay-leaf-jobs/README.md

     -   JS Hint used to help me check if my Javascript code has any errors and that it adheres to the web standards.
 More details in the Testing section.

 12. [Autopep8](https://pypi.org/project/autopep8/#installation)
     -   Autopep8 was used to make my python files comply to pep8 standards.
+More details in the Testing section.

 13. [Am I Responsive](http://ami.responsivedesign.is/)
     -   Am I Responsive was used during my testing phase to check the responsiveness and look of all the pages.